bojanpopic/developer.joomlatools.com/framework/essentials/naming-conventions.md

 * libraries/koowa/components

 <span class="note">
-**Note**: Components in libraries/koowa/components folder are non-dispatchable and serve as a building block for extensions.
+**Note**: Components in libraries/koowa/components directory are non-dispatchable and serve as a building block for extensions.
 </span>

 Class names for Components are very similar to Library classes in how they relate to the above directories, but always take the `Com` prefix.